-Personal Care Services are available through the Diagnosis, Early and Periodic Screening, and Treatment (EPSDT)-Comprehensive Care Program.
+Looking for personal care services in North Texas?
+Expert, professional, personal Care Services are available communities across North Texas through the Diagnosis, Early and Periodic Screening, and Treatment (EPSDT)-Comprehensive Care Program.
 In Texas, this is known as the Texas Health Steps-Comprehensive Care Program.
 Persons that are under 21 years old and those that are eligible for the EPSDT can avail of this program.
 The Personal Care Services are medically necessary when a beneficiary requires support and supervision with activities of daily living (ADLs) and instrumental activities of daily living (IADLs).
-Beneficiaries with physical, cognitive, or behavioral limitation that is due to their disability or chronic health condition also requires this service.
+Beneficiaries with physical, cognitive, or behavioral limitation due to their disability or chronic health condition also requires this service.

 Personal Care Services may include:

 - Activities of Daily Living, such as eating, toileting, grooming, dressing, bathing, transferring, maintaining continence, positioning, mobility, and much more.